AOOJB/ELVUI/README.md

 Math.lua mod:<br>
 Changed the formatted text so that every tag that results with a "-" between numbers is replaced with a " | ".<br>
 Added PERCENT_CURRENT textformatting style. which means every tag that uses "current-percent" can be written "percent-current" to change them around. <br>
+Changed minimum max value for number to also show %.
+Changed to 200, everything below 200 wont show % also.
+Specifically changed so powers wont show % also when majority is capped at 100-150 except mana. <br>

 Tags.lua mods:<br>
 current health with absorbs tag(current health + absorbs in the same number).
 Text format: [health:current-with-absorbs] <br>